What is a VPN and Why Would You Use One?

 Depending on the provider, you might have options for monthly or annual subscriptions.
 Monthly plans will always be more expensive than annual or multi-annual plans.
 The monthly price tends to drop dramatically if you choose a longer plan and pay a higher upfront cost compared to paying on a month-to-month basis.

 The downside is that you might be locked into paying for a specific VPN service for a year or more.
-If you want to test a service before committing to a period of time, look for money-back guarantees and free trials.
+If you want to test a service before committing to a long-term plan, look for money-back guarantees and free trials.

 How to save money on a VPN